spack/spack/lib/spack/docs/tutorial_configuration.rst

 However, this is strongly discouraged, as it can pull unwanted libraries into the build.

-One last setting that may be of interest to users building on a shared login node is the ability to customize the parallelism of Spack builds.
+One last setting that may be of interest to many users is the ability to customize the parallelism of Spack builds.
 By default, Spack installs all packages in parallel with the number of jobs equal to the number of cores on the node.
 For example, on a node with 36 cores, this will look like:

 .. code-block:: console